WATonomous/wato_monorepo/docs/how_to_dev.md

 # How to Develop in the Monorepo

-Below is a tree diageram of the Monorepo.
+Below is a tree diagram of the Monorepo.

 ```
 wato_monorepo_v2